enonic/old-xp-doc/doc/appendix/release-notes/index.rst

 Controller mapping
 ------------------
-Until now, rendering of sites have required a 100% content driven approach, meaning you would have to create some content item in the path for anything to be rendered (with the exception of /_/services and /_/components).
+Until now, rendering of sites has required a 100% content driven approach, meaning you would have to create some content item in the path for anything to be rendered (with the exception of /_/services and /_/components).
 Also if a content did exist a page template or controller would have to be configured editorially first.